 He had cried so much recently.
-He was pretty sure that his man-card had been officially revoked, but telling himself that didn't stop more tears from coming, didn't loosen the fierce grip crushing his lungs.
+He was pretty sure that his man-card had officially been revoked, but telling himself that didn't stop more tears from coming.
 He thought about having to attend another funeral- this time without the comforting weight of his father's arm wrapped around him.
 He thought about not having a parent for the rest of his life, about having to dress up to watch his father be covered in dirt, and he cried.

 He cried in the way he'd been denying himself this whole time.
 Fat tears dripped off his chin, and his nose clogged with snot.
-He gasped and hiccuped and shook; if his breathing was shoddy before, it was ten times worse with a stuffed nose and noisy sobs.
-Stiles propped his arms on his bent knees and pressed his damp face into his flannel sleeves, trying to focus on his breathing like he'd been taught.
+He gasped and hiccuped and shook.
+Stiles propped his arms on his bent knees and pressed his damp face into his flannel sleeves.
 He could feel his pulse, hot and mean in his temple.

 At the end of this whole mess, Stiles could see nothing but death.
 Mrs. McCall and his father would be found tied to trees, strangled with slashed throats.
 Scott would join the alpha pack or die fighting against them.
 Derek was probably too stubborn to die, but the whole pack would fall apart.

 "What am I gonna do now?"
-He groaned, voiced muffled by his shit and broken by his hiccoughing breath.
+He groaned, voiced muffled by his shirt and broken by his hiccoughing breath.

 A large warm hand landed heavily on his shoulder causing him to startle violently.
 He jerked forward, already prepared for another fight, another desperate scramble to escape by the tips of his abnormally thick eyelashes.
-The cause of his panic, standing as stoically as ever, was Derek Hale.
+Behind him, standing as stoically as ever, was Derek.
 The werewolf looked a little haggard, but not any more-so than normal.

 "You're going to get up off this filthy roof, for one thing."
 Derek reached a hand down to Stiles slowly, as if the gangly teen was an overgrown and skittish rabbit.

 "Jesus, Derek.
 Not all of us have crazy voodoo hearing.
-Maybe a polite cough or even some casual shoe scuffing next time?"
+Maybe a polite cough or even a normal shoe scuffing next time?"